NoLtour/Uni-notes/Aerodynamics/3 Potential flow/Kutta-Joukowski Theorem.md

 >> - Irrespective of shape as long as it is closed
 >> - In a potential flow

 You think I'd post a meme commenting about how the name is funny?
 Huh you think I'm that immature?
-Really? (that assumption is correct]])
+Really? ([[this is infact a rather funny name|that assumption is correct]])